 The Travel School Project

-Visit Travel Club’s Travel School they organize every summer.
+Visit Travel Club’s Travel School/House they organize every summer.
 Stay for free in the destination of their choice, max. for three nights, with the main criteria for accepting guests – a participation in a minimum of one workshop, as well as a good level of English language.

 Hitchhiking is your best option.
 And if you’re planning to go solo, check out these tips that will definitely answer some of your questions on how to stay safe while hitchhiking (36 tips for solo female hitchhikers + what about hitchhiking says one of the most inspiring budget travelers here from Europe).

 For the European cycle route network, check out this page here